top of page

 By L Johnson

-Yevgenia Nayberg's A Visit to Moscow is a captivating and haunting work that transports readers to a historical moment that is often disregarded: the covert journeys of American rabbis who observe the lives of Soviet Jews during the Cold War.
+Anna Olswanger's A Visit to Moscow is a captivating and haunting work that transports readers to a historical moment that is often disregarded: the covert journeys of American rabbis who observe the lives of Soviet Jews during the Cold War.
 The opening pages of the book captivate the reader with a blend of quiet tension, curiosity, and courage, transporting them to a world where faith, identity, and oppression intersect.
 The experience of reading it is both intimate and suspenseful, as if the reader is walking alongside the narrator through the shadowed streets of Moscow, experiencing the uncertainty, fear, and hope firsthand.

 Evoking empathy, reflection, and a sense of historical awareness, the book engages the reader on emotional and intellectual levels.
-The narrative is accentuated by Nayberg's illustrations, which establish a tone that embodies the resilience of the individuals residing under surveillance and the weight of it.
+The narrative is accentuated by Yevgenia Nayberg illustrations, which establish a tone that embodies the resilience of the individuals residing under surveillance and the weight of it.
 Themes of faith, perseverance, cultural heritage, and moral responsibility are resonant beyond the confines of the narrative, serving as a reminder to readers that, despite the presence of oppressive conditions, individuals can witness, bear witness, and act with courage.

-Nayberg's artistry is exceptional, as she seamlessly integrates evocative illustrations with a clear and compelling adaptation of Rabbi Rafael Grossman's account.
+Nayberg's artistry is exceptional, as she seamlessly integrates evocative illustrations with Olswanger’s clear and compelling adaptation of Rabbi Rafael Grossman's account.
 The graphic novel format enables readers to assimilate the narrative visually and textually, while the dramatic use of color, shadow, and perspective conveys tension and emotion in a manner that words alone cannot.
 Occasionally, younger readers or those who are unfamiliar with Soviet-era contexts may find the historical density and specific nuanced cultural references to be a challenge.
 Nevertheless, the authenticity and depth of the work are ultimately enhanced by these details.

 The tense interactions under watchful eyes, the subtle gestures of hope and solidarity that punctuate otherwise oppressive settings, and the secret visits to hidden Jewish communities are all memorable moments.
-Nayberg's capacity to transform real-life events into a visual and narrative experience is enduring.
+Olswanger and Nayberg's capacity to transform real-life events into a visual and narrative experience is enduring.

 About the Author